iAmNawa/data-science-machine-learning/readme.md

 ## Confusion Matrix
 True positive - Predicted true, actual is true
 True negative - Predicted false, actual is false
-False Positive - Predicted true, actual is false
-False negative - Predcted false, actual is true
+False Positive - Predicted true, actual is false - type 1 error False negative - Predcted false, actual is true - type 2 error

+Accuracy - How often is it correct? from 0-1
+Misclassification rate - How often is the model wrong